apache/tvm/docs/dev/index.rst

    # get the output
    result = gmod["get_output"](0).asnumpy()

-The main take away is that the runtime.Module and runtime.PackedFunc are sufficient to encapsulate both operator level programs(such as addone), as well as the end to end models.
+The main take away is that runtime.Module and runtime.PackedFunc are sufficient to encapsulate both operator level programs (such as addone), as well as the end-to-end models.

 Summary and Discussions
 ~~~~~~~~~~~~~~~~~~~~~~~